 Justin Jackson

-Justin Jackson serves as the Lead Pastor at Grace Church in Ovilla, Texas and is the Vice President of Academic Affairs at Southern Bible Institute and College.
-He has also served as a missionary in East Asia, where his tasks focused on local church planting and pastoral training.
-He holds a M.Div. and a D.Min from the Southern Baptist Theological Seminary and is currently pursuing a PhD in Biblical Theology at Midwestern Baptist Theological Seminary.
-He and his wife have four children Timothy, Abigail, Titus, and Jonathan.
+Justin Jackson serves as the Director of Theological Development at Stonegate Church in Midlothian, Texas.
+He also serves as the Subregional Director of Acts 29 DFW.
+Justin holds an M.Div. and a D.Min. from The Southern Baptist Theological Seminary and a Ph.D. in Biblical Theology from Midwestern Baptist Theological Seminary.
+He and his wife have four children: Timothy, Abigail, Titus, and Jonathan.

 Sep 29